Museum of Science and Industry#5 in Best Things To Do in Chicago

-Chicago's extensive Museum of Science and Industry pays tribute to the city's innovative roots, showcasing more than 35,000 artifacts and offering a variety of hands-on exhibits meant to inspire creativity.
-The museum resides in the 14-acre former Palace of Fine Arts, which hosted the famous World's Columbian Exposition (also known as the Chicago World's Fair) in 1893.
-The fair brought together some of the world's greatest scientific minds, including Thomas Edison and Nikola Tesla, who at the time were competeing to prove which type of electricity – direct current or alternating current – was more effective.
+Chicago's extensive Museum of Science and Industry pays tribute to the city's innovative roots, showcasing more than 35,000 artifacts and a variety of hands-on exhibits meant to inspire creativity.
+The museum resides in the 14-acre former Palace of Fine Arts, which hosted the famous World's Columbian Exposition in 1893.
+The fair brought together some of the world's greatest scientific minds, including Thomas Edison and Nikola Tesla, who at the time were competing to prove which type of electricity – direct current or alternating current – was more effective.

 You can learn more about the "war of the currents" and a variety of other topics inside the museum.
-Displays here cater to all types of curious minds: Enjoy a tour of the only U-505 German submarine captured during World War II, explore distant stars and planets at the Henry Crown Space Center, and learn how to make a frog's eyes glow at the Genetics Exhibit.
+Displays here cater to all types of curious minds: Enjoy a tour of the only U-505 German submarine captured during World War II; explore distant stars and planets at the Henry Crown Space Center; and see baby chicks up close at the Baby Chicks Hatchery.
 The Museum of Science and Industry also features an Omnimax Theater and hosts a variety of live demonstrations.